EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 - Each implementation defines:

-1. `initialize(...)` (runs once via proxy; replaces constructors),
+    - `initialize(...)` (runs once via proxy; replaces constructors),

-2. `_authorizeUpgrade(address newImpl)` (we gate this with onlyOwner).
+    - `_authorizeUpgrade(address newImpl)` (we gate this with onlyOwner).

-3. Only the proxy owner (the address behind NF4_SIGNING_KEY) can upgrade.
+    - Only the proxy owner (the address behind NF4_SIGNING_KEY) can upgrade.
+We currently only support one owner, multi-sig will be added in the future.

-4. We use openzeppelin-foundry-upgrades’ `Upgrades.upgradeProxy(...)`, which runs storage-layout safety checks at build time.
+    - We use openzeppelin-foundry-upgrades’ `Upgrades.upgradeProxy(...)`, which runs storage-layout safety checks at build time.

-5. Proxies for the local dev environment are read from `addresses.toml` (via the configuration service).
+    - Proxies for the local dev environment are read from `addresses.toml` (via the configuration service).
 Always verify the proxy really exists on your RPC_URL before running an upgrade.

-## Authoring a new version: do’s and don’ts
+## 4 Authoring a new version: do’s and don’ts
-### Do
+### 4.1 Do

 - Preserve the storage layout.